 Connie Wynn is a violinist, composer, and educator who tailors individual lesson tracks for each student.
 With training as a classical and folk musician in both composition and performance, she has a broad and deep understanding of music with a flexible practice to accommodate a variety of learning styles.
 Above all, Connie aims to instill a passion and love for music in her students that will stay with each student for years to come.
 Connie is a University of Toronto composition alumnus, who specialized in violin performance for three years under the instruction of Mark Skazinetsky of the TSO.
-During her time at the University, she was concert master of the University Chamber Orchestra, and performed in multiple chamber groups both within and outside the program.
+During her time at the university, she was concertmaster of the University Chamber Orchestra and performed in multiple chamber groups both within and outside the program.
 She also wrote several pieces that were read by renowned chamber groups including the New Orford String Quartet, and the Canadian Brass.
 Post-graduation, Connie continues to grow as a musician, having studied with Wendy Rose of the TSO for violin, and Abigail Richardson for composition.
-As well as teaching and working in the field, she has traveled through Europe touring as a fiddler and session musician.
+As well as teaching and working in the field, she has travelled through Europe touring as a fiddler and session musician.
 She participated in workshops and orchestras including a live tango orchestra, and a folk music group named the Bytown Double.
 Her travel experience taught them more than ever, the importance of learning to love music beyond exclusively learning to master it.

 Connie believes that playing with and for her students inspires them to grow as musicians in addition to developing their ear.